bfeif/personal-website/content/posts/learning-a-language-by-conquering-social-situations.md

 In the early days of learning a language, you learn vocabulary like "book", "to buy", "to drink".
 Once you're approaching fluency, however, you learn vocabulary like "vote", "paradigm", or even names of the local political parties, and teachings of great thinkers who are pivotal to the culture of your target language.

+To have a political or philosophical debate requires that you can ask thought-provoking, engaging questions in your target language that are culturally assimilated.

+## 8. Tell a Joke that Somebody Laughs at in a Group Conversation.

+This is the boss level.
+Group conversations can be hard enough in your native language, let alone in a foreign language--when do you enter the conversation?
+Are you talking too much?
+Are you not talking enough?
+Is it appropriate to make a joke here?

-To have a poltical or philosophical debate requires that you can ask thought-provoking, engaging questions in your target language that are culturally assimilated.
-It also requires a number of language- and culture-specific skills, including tone, body-language, and knowing when it is and isn't okay to interrupt someone.
+Beyond the skills necessary to tell a joke, this social situation requires that you can follow the tempo of a group conversation.
+It requires a number of language- and culture-specific skills, including tone, body-language, and knowing when it is and isn't okay to interrupt someone.
 It requires that the language flows seamlessly through you; it requires that the language has become a user of you, and not only that you are a user of the language; it requires fluency.

 # Conclusion

+You might note that the last three social situations are outcome-based goals, rather than action-based goals.
+And this is intentional!
+Back when I was learning Portuguese, people would often ask me "are you fluent?", to which I would turn to my Brazilian friend and say "do you think I'm fluent?".
+The best judges of whether or not you've mastered a language will always be the native speakers.

-These are my 7 steps to learn a language, and I've used it to learn Spanish, Portuguese, German (for which I'm working on #6), and Hebrew (for which I'm working on #4).
+These are my 8 steps to learn a language, and I've used it to learn Spanish, Portuguese, German (for which I'm working on #6), and Hebrew (for which I'm working on #5).
 How you move from social situation to social situation is up to you!

 Happy learning!